Real Malachite vs Fake Malachite: How To Spot The Fakes

 Density, Weight, & Temperature

-Malachite is a very dense mineral with a specific gravity of approximately 3.8 g/cm3.
-To put this in perspective, silicate minerals such as quartz, tiger's eye, and jaspers have a specific gravity of approximately 2.65 g/cm3 - meaning that malachite is about 30% heavier than silicate minerals, and about 45% heavier than fake malachite resin based materials that have a specific gravity closer to 2.0 g/cm3.
+Malachite is a dense mineral with a specific gravity of about 3.8 g/cm3.
+For comparison, silicate minerals like quartz, tiger’s eye, and jasper have a specific gravity around 2.65 g/cm3, making malachite roughly 30% heavier.
+Resin-based imitations typically have a specific gravity closer to 2.0 g/cm3, about 45% lighter than real malachite.

 Malachite's Price